94kayla/reverse-interview/README.md

 # Conflict

-- How are differences of opinions resolved?
-- What happens after pushback? ("this can't be done in the projected time")
 - What happens when the team is under pressure and commits to work over their capacity / velocity?
 - If someone identifies areas of improvement in process / technology / etc, what happens?
 - When there is a gap between expectations from management and performance of an engineer or team, what happens?